mikegsCoder/Task-Manager/README.md

 # Task-Manager

 :dart:  My project for the [Windows Presentation Foundation](https://github.com/mikegsCoder/Self-Education/tree/main/WPF) and [MongoDB with C#](https://github.com/mikegsCoder/Self-Education/tree/main/MongoDB-with-CSharp) courses.
 This is a desktop application where you can register, login and manage your own tasks.
 Each task has category, status and collection of remarks.
-Additionally I implemented this application with SQLite.
+Additionally I implemented this application with PostgreSQL and SQLite.

 ## :arrow_forward: Getting Started: